MLH-Fellowship/Rex-Run/README.md

 ## Accomplishments that we're proud of
 - We broke the project structure down and built it component by component
 - Our team communication we consistent and pointed towards improving our project every step of the way.
-- We leveratged our inexperience in developing games to understand and use fundamentals of design with respect to a gaming engine.
+- We leveraged our inexperience in developing games to understand and use fundamentals of design with respect to a gaming engine.

 ## What we learned
+- Designing a game is easy, designing a game with a good physics design is not.
+- Learning game design enabled to open new avenues of creativity and master good programming practices.
+- Game design is different from general software development (backend and frontend).
+- Unity is a really good tool to get started with game design.
+- Blenders Python scripting add-on should be leveraged

 ## Tech/framework used
 <b>Built with</b>